Liberal Arts Degree

-The Liberal Arts B.A. was designed for students seeking a biblically-based education within the liberal arts sector of the Humanities and Social Sciences Department, in preparation for variety of professional goals or graduate education.
+The liberal arts bachelor’s degree program in Minnesota is designed for students seeking a biblically-based education within the liberal arts sector of the Humanities and Social Sciences Department, in preparation for variety of professional goals or graduate education.
 Careers in private business, public service and ministry are open to students with a strong liberal arts background.

 Working with an academic adviser, students choose elective courses with a strong arts and humanities orientation, to tailor their educational and professional goals to their program.
 The Christian studies core allows students to fully integrate their Christian faith with their academic studies.